Travel in Austria

 Palais Todesco

-This palace was built between 1861-1864 according to the plans of architects Ludwig Förster and Theophil Freiherr von Hansen for the wealthy Jewish bankers Eduard and Moritz von Todesco.
-This building was designed in the conventional Renaissance style of that period.
+Architects Ludwig Förster and Theophil Freiherr von Hansen designed and constructed this palace between 1861–1864 for the wealthy Jewish bankers Eduard and Moritz von Todesco, using the conventional Renaissance style of that period.
 The palace is located on the Ringstrasse, right opposite the Vienna State Opera, on the site where one of the old city gates once stood.
-The palace’s ballroom is considered one of the most beautiful among private event halls in Vienna.
-During World War II and the Nazi rule in Vienna, the building was confiscated and even damaged by bombings.
+People consider the palace’s ballroom one of the most beautiful among private event halls in Vienna.
+During World War II, Nazi authorities confiscated the building, and bombings damaged it.
 After the war ended, it served as the offices of one of the major Austrian political parties – ÖVP.

 Address: Kärntner Strasse 51, 1010 Wien